rleconte/youtube-dl-nas/README.md

 The docker volume parameter `-v` is used by the queue operation to process the downloaded mount path to the host server

 - downloaded docker volume path :  '/downfolder'
-- MY_ID, MY_PW : Required variables when you login validation, The start character  '!' '$' '&' is does not apply.
+- USERNAME, PASSWORD : Required variables when you login validation, The start character  '!' '$' '&' is does not apply.
 - TZ :  optional variable.

 ## docker options are as follows,